Edinburgh Festival Voluntary Guides Association: Origins

 During the planning for the first Edinburgh International Festival in 1947, the then Lord Provost, Sir John Falconer, issued an appeal for "citizens who will be prepared to act, in a voluntary capacity, as guides," their duties consisting of "taking parties of visitors … along the Royal Mile and explaining to them its historical associations."
 Twelve volunteers came forward to lead walking tours twice a day during the Festival.
 The tours, which were coordinated by John Bowman, a former City Water Engineer, were listed in the Festival's official programme under the heading "Special Tours".

 The Festival Society provided secretarial and financial assistance and took responsibility for vetting the volunteers.
 A meeting place for the tours was provided in Cannonball House, a historic town house next to the entrance to Edinburgh Castle.
 The tours followed the length of the Royal Mile, ending at Holyrood Palace.

 More volunteer guides were recruited for the 1948 Festival.
 In that year the group was officially constituted as the Edinburgh Festival Voluntary Guides Association, with Bowman serving as its first president and with the Lord Provost as its patron.
 By the time of the 1949 Festival, there were 40 guides in service.

 Over the next few years, the tours grew in popularity, attracting about a thousand visitors per season by 1950.

 Finances

 The Festival Society discontinued its support for the Association in 1985.
 The Department of Extra-Mural Studies at the Edinburgh University stepped in with an offer of both secretarial and financial help, an arrangement which was to last for seven years.
 This was mainly thanks to the support of the Department's former director, Basil Skinner.

 Today the Association is entirely self-supporting, with no funding from public sources.
-Its administrative costs are met from visitors' donations and also from charges made for custom tours outside the Festival season.
+Its administrative costs are met from visitors' donations and also from charges made for private tours outside the Festival season.